JanThorbecke/OpenSource/README.md

 in the directory fdelmodc/demo/

-The demo directory contains scripts which demonstrate the different possibilities of the modeling program.
+The demo directory contains many scripts which demonstrate the different possibilities of the modeling program.

 To reproduce the Figures shown in the GEOPHYICS manuscript "Finite-difference modeling experiments for seismic interferometry" the scripts in FiguresPaper directory can be used.
 Please read the README in the FiguresPaper directory for more instructions and guidelines.

 Marchenko method : MARCHENKO
 ----------------------------
-If the compilation has finished without errors and produced an executable called bin/marchenko you can run one of the demo programs by running a set of scripts that are explained in a README in one of the directories marchenko/demo/*
+If the compilation has finished without errors and produced an executable called bin/marchenko you can run one of the demo programs by running a set of scripts that are explained in a README in one of the directories marchenko/demo/oneD or demo/twoD

 To reproduce the Figures shown in the GEOPHYICS paper "Implementation of the Marchenko method" the scripts in marchenko/demo/oneD directory can be used.
 The README in this directory gives more instructions and guidelines.

 To reproduce the Figures shown in the Scientific Reports paper "Virtual acoustics in inhomogeneous media with single-sided access" the scripts in marchenko/demo/ScientificReports directory can be used.
 The README in this directory gives more instructions and guidelines.

+To reproduce the Figures shown in the GEOPHYICS paper "Implementation of the Marchenko Multiple Elimination algorithm" the scripts in marchenko/demo/oneD directory can be used.
+The README_PRIMARIES in this directory gives more instructions and guidelines.

 MDD
 ---